zeng407/pyworker/workers/hello_world/README.md

 }
 ```

-We want the PyWorker to also expose two endpoints, for each of the above endpoints.
+We want the PyWorker to also expose two endpoints that correspond to the above endpoints.

 ### Structure